plotly/plotly.github.io/_posts/plotly1/2015-04-23-enter-data-in-the-grid.md

 ### Step 1: Set up the Grid

-The first step to making any Plotly graph is setting up the data in a grid.
+The first step to making any Chart Studio graph is setting up the data in a grid.
 You can type your data directly into a grid, or copy it from a spreadsheet and paste it in.